By Brandel France de Bravo, MPH; Sarah Miller, RN; and Jessica Becker

 Teenagers and e-cigarettes

-The sharp rise in young e-cigarette users highlights the need to stop distributors from advertising e-cigarettes as a safe alternative to smoking tobacco.
+The sharp rise in young e-cigarette users highlights the need to stop manufacturers from targeting teenagers with candy-like flavors and advertising campaigns such as this one that appeal to young people’s natural desire to rebel.

 How are e-cigarettes regulated?